Transferring your benefits to another pension scheme

 Freedom and Choice

-Over recent months there has been a great deal of information in the media and elsewhere about the Government’s announcement in the 2014 Budget that reforms to workplace pensions would be made to offer greater flexibility (‘Freedom and Choice’ ) in the way individuals aged 55 and over can access any Defined Contribution (DC) pension savings they may have.
-These changes are effective from 6 April 2015.
-(Continue Reading —>)
+The Government introduced greater flexibility (‘Freedom and Choice’) in the way individuals aged 55 and over can access any Defined Contribution (DC) pension savings they may have.
+These reforms took effect from 6 April 2015.

 The link below to the Pension Regulator provides details of how the Cheshire Pension Fund works in association with the Regulator, trustees and employers to protect the benefits you have built up.
 It is a requirement that all occupational and personal pension schemes are registered.